According to www.nationalautismassociation.org nearly half (49%) of all children with Autism will attempt to elope from a safe or known environment.

 Just like any other behavior there are many different ways you can reduce the risk of your child wandering away from the house, or bolting away from you when you are out in public.

 I explained these terms briefly in my For Related Professionals post, but for any behavior you want to manage you can intervene on the Antecedent or the Consequence.
 Antecedent means what happens before the behavior.
 Consequence means what happens after the behavior.
 Which approach will work best will depend on the individual who is eloping and their particular motives for wandering away.
-I suggest you try as many of these recommendations as you can, see what works and what doesn’t, and then end up with a few solid techniques that work in your home.
-I use the term “in the home”, but teachers deal with elopement too.
-Many children with Autism will not stay in the classroom.
-They inch close to the door, peek to see who is looking, and before the teacher can notice they are strolling down the hallways unsupervised.
-This can be a frustrating issue in the school environment, but in the home environment it goes from frustrating to frightening.
-It’s a little different for a child to be wandering around in school hallways, than for a child to be walking down the middle of the street miles away from home.
-For that reason I will just talk about elopement in public settings and the home.
+I suggest you try as many of these recommendations as you can, and then end up with a few solid techniques.
+This is such a serious topic that I want to emphasize that elopement should be extinguished using a comprehensive behavior plan that addresses prevention strategies as well as consequence strategies.
+In other words, how will we prevent the child from wandering?
+As well as, how will we find the child if they successfully escape?

 The suggestions included in this post do not negate the need to conduct a full FBA to deal with consistent, ongoing elopement attempts.
 A FBA will reveal the reason why your child is engaging in elopement behavior.